illepic/downfall-guild/README.md

 Notes:
   - SOLVED: Need a simple map for formats, ie "If full_html, just use existing"
     - Everything just comes over as basic_html now, PERIOD.
-  - Do we even need revisions?
+  - SOLVED: Do we even need revisions?
 Test by commenting out all revision migrations to simplify
+    - No revisions, not needed
-  - Need content type called "Post" to map Forums, Blogs,
+  - SOLVED: Need content type called "Post" to map Forums, Blogs,
+    - Now part of df_config module, provides a basic content type, comments field.
+  - SOLVED: Blog/Forums fail to move to Post content type if they have an "upload"
   - On file import, ditch all thumbnail and gallery size entries
   - Need content type for image to understand the Image field
   - Failed (maybe run later?) upgrade_d6_field_instance, upgrade_d6_field_instance_widget_settings
     - Yeah, all fields failed to come over
+    - We really don't want these though.
+We have the definitions if we **really** want them.
+We'll transform instead.

 ## Prototyping redesign